spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 ## Merchant category

-You can group merchants by categories to make your working process more efficient and simplify merchants' search for customers.
+You can group merchants by categories to make your working process more efficient and simplify merchants search for customers.
 See [Merchant Category](/docs/marketplace/user/features/{{page.version}}/merchant-category-feature-overview.html) for details.

 ## Merchants on the Storefront

 ### Merchant profile

-On the Storefront, customers can check the relevant merchant information on the **Merchant Profile** page.
+On the Storefront, customers can check the relevant merchant information on the *Merchant Profile* page.

 {% info_block infoBox "Note" %}

-The merchant profile page is available only if the merchant is [Active](#merchant-statuses).
+The merchant profile page is available only if the merchant is [Active](#merchant-statuses) .

 {% endinfo_block %}

 The information for the merchant profile can be defined:
 * By the Marketplace administrator in the Back Office when [creating merchants](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#creating-merchants) or [editing merchants](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchants.html#editing-merchants).
 * By importing the merchant profile data.
-See [File details: merchant_profile.csv](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-profile.csv.html) and [File details: merchant_profile_address.csv](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-profile-address.csv.html) for more information.
+For more information, see [File details: merchant_profile.csv](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-profile.csv.html) and [File details: merchant_profile_address.csv](/docs/marketplace/dev/data-import/{{page.version}}/file-details-merchant-profile-address.csv.html).
 * By the merchant in the Merchant Portal:
 ![Merchant profile page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Marketplace/Merchants/Merchants+feature+overview/merchant-profile-page.png)